Locations:

 Pop culture and common folklore might have you believe that people are more prone to sharing their deepest, darkest secrets when they talk in their sleep.
 But what’s more likely is that people can sometimes act out their dreams depending on where they are in their sleep cycle.

 In most cases, talking in your sleep may sound more like unintelligible noises than full-on monologues.
-And though it can be irritating for those who hear it or embarrassing for the one doing all the talking, sleep talking is likely not something to be concerned about.
+And though it can be entertaining or irritating for those who hear it or embarrassing or perplexing for those doing the talking, sleep talking is likely not something to be concerned about.

 What is sleep talking?

-Sleep talking, also known as somniloquy, is the act of speaking out loud.
+Sleep talking, also known as somniloquy, is the act of speaking out loud during sleep.
 While you’re sleeping, you can:

 • Talk in whispers.